Amitk3293/VictoriaMetrics-MultiSite-HA-Cluster/README.md

 # VictoriaMetrics customized Helm-charts

-In this repo we are going to deploy cost-effective, redundant, dynamic-scalability and high-performance monitoring platform using VictoriaMetrics on spot nodes.
+This repo is customized to deploy cost-effective, redundant, dynamic-scalability and high-performance monitoring platform using VictoriaMetrics on spot nodes.

+### we can find all the details in this Medium article I wrote: [all-at-once-monster-multi-site-monitoring-platform-with-victoriametrics, A practical guide!](https://medium.com/everything-full-stack/what-makes-victoriametrics-the-new-de-facto-standard-choice-for-open-source-monitoring-5d2b66b6e292)

-This repo contains the VictoriaMetrics-k8s-stack helm charts in 2 folders.
+The repo contains the VictoriaMetrics-k8s-stack official helm charts in 2 folders with customized values.

 1.VictoriaMetrics-cluster-k8s-stack for installing multi-site VictoriaMetrics cluster on K8S: